jonocarroll/starryeyes/README.md

 2. Wait until they star a heap of cool repos
 3. `starryeyes()` to produce a `shinydashboard` of the activity.

-This will work all by itself if you're using a `GITHUB_PAT` environment variable already.
+This will work out your GitHub username by itself if you're using a `GITHUB_PAT` environment variable already.
 If not, you can supply your GitHub `username`.
 You can enter your `password` or be prompted (securely) for it.
+You can just provide the `feedURL` if you rather skip all of that (see `github.com` if you're logged in).

 The final product looks something like this: